vikasvijigiri/Capstones/README.md

     youtube_data_tool.py: Consists all the code formatted in nice block fashion.
     README.md: This file providing an overview of the repository and its contents.

-Usage

-    Ensure you have access to the YouTube data either through direct download or a database connection.
-    Run the SQL queries provided in queries.sql to extract relevant information from the dataset.
-    Customize the queries and analysis according to your specific requirements and research questions.

 Dependencies